Dan Illouz

-Dan Eliyahu Ya'akov Illouz (Hebrew: דן אליהו יעקב אילוז) (born 21 February 1986) is a Canadian-born Israeli politician currently serving as a member of the Knesset for the Likud party since January 2023.
+Dan Illouz (Hebrew: דן אילוז; born 21 February 1986) is a Canadian-born Israeli politician who served as a member of the Knesset for the Likud party from January 2023 until August 2026.
 Previously, he was a member of the Jerusalem City Council from 2018 to 2021.
+In July 2026, he announced that he would be leaving the party; the following month, he stated that he would run with Yisrael Beiteinu in the 2026 Israeli legislative election.

 Early life and education

-Illouz was born to Moroccan Jewish parents in Montreal, Canada.
+Illouz was born to Moroccan-Jewish parents in Montreal, Canada.
 He has a degree in law from McGill University, and a degree in public policy from the Hebrew University of Jerusalem.
 He moved to Israel from Montreal in 2009, at the age of 23.